achauhan567/movies-be/README.md

   3. Test DB credentials are present in config.js
   4. execute following commands :

-  				-"npm install" to add node modules
+  				"npm install" to add node modules
-  				-"npm start" to start the project
+  				"npm start" to start the project

 # Endpoints for this app are: